EvernodeXRPL/evernode-sdk/hotpocket/concepts.md

 ### LCL - Last Closed Ledger

-At the end of each consensus round, the consensus is reached, before [smart contract](#smart-contract) execution HotPocket creates a ledger.
+At the end of each consensus round, after the consensus is reached, before [smart contract](#smart-contract) execution, HotPocket creates a ledger.
 Every ledger has a hash which includes previous ledger hash and the current data hash.
 This together builds the chain where every ledger hash is based on previous ledger hash.
-Furthermore ledger includes state hash, user input output hashes etc. Every ledger has a sequence number which increments in ledger creation.
+Furthermore ledger includes state hash, user hash and user input output hashes etc. Every ledger has a sequence number which increments in the ledger creation.

 ## Read requests